Jamaican Black Bean Soup & Flour Dumpling’s ( A “Light” Saturday Lunch )

 Method :

-Note : Leftover dumplings can not successfully be re-heated in dumpling form, they will get very dense.
-I will post a recipe of a great dish ( Geroestete Semmelknoedel mit Ei) made with left over bread dumplings within the next few day’s :-)
+Note : Leftover dumplings cannot successfully be re-heated in dumpling form, they will get very dense.
+I will post a recipe for a great dish ( Geroestete Semmelknoedel mit Ei) made with leftover bread dumplings within the next few days 🙂

 .